 By Ashrafuddin Pirzada

-PESHAWAR: The militancy related incidents in which human casualties were reported in North Waziristan in the month of April is indicates that the it is becoming truble zone again.
+PESHAWAR: The militancy-related incidents in which human casualties were reported in North Waziristan in the month of April indicate that it is becoming a trouble zone again.

 The PICSS monthly report said that a slight upward tick has been observed in casualties in militant attacks across Pakistan during the month of April 2020.
 Though the number of militant attacks remained the same as compared to March 2020.